Post Hole Concrete Calculator guide

 What should I double-check before trusting the answer?

-Post depth, hole width, gravel base, frost depth, uplift, gate loads, deck loads, and local code can change what you actually need.
-Also check that you used the right unit, date, scale, or mode because small input changes can change the result.
+Post depth, hole width, gravel base, frost depth, uplift, gate loads, deck loads, soil, drainage, bracing, product instructions, and local code can change what you actually need.
+Also check the unit, scale, mode, and result limit because small input changes can change the answer.

 Why does the calculator subtract the post volume?